mvansh018-rgb/data-analyst-portfolio/AxonLabels-Manufacturing-Analytics/README.md

 ## 🔄 Project Workflow
 - Analyzed business requirements related to production and quality metrics
-- Designed dashboards using Excel and Tableau
+- Designed dashboards using Excel, Power BI and Tableau
 - Performed data analysis using SQL to extract insights
 - Visualized production, rejection, and efficiency metrics
 - Derived insights to identify inefficiencies and improvement areas